Book Prizes and Awards

 Application Guidelines

-• Books considered must have a first date of US publication between May 1, 2023 and April 30, 2024
+• Books considered must have a first date of US publication between May 1, 2024 and April 30, 2025

 • Must complete the online application

-• Presses cannot submit
+• Presses cannot submit on behalf of their authors

 • Anthologies will not be considered